Yannis4444/Orange-Share/README.md

 The Windows and GNOME Shell Extension versions can be updated right from the user interface.
 Instructions on how to do so will be shown there as well.

-The pip version can be updated just like any pip package by calling `pip install --upgrade orangeshare`.
+The pip version can be updated just like any pip package by running `pip install --upgrade orangeshare`.

+### New Shortcuts

+Some versions will come with new shortcuts.
+These will also be marked on the update page.
+Often the old shortcuts will still work, but it is advised that you download the new ones once available.
+When there are newer shortcuts available, you will be notified after running shortcuts.

+To get the updated shortcuts just scan the QR codes on the Shortcuts page in the user interface where you first downloaded them.

-## Shortcuts
+## 🔗 Shortcuts

 Orange Share uses several [shortcuts](https://support.apple.com/guide/shortcuts/welcome/ios) for different parts of its functionality.
 These shortcuts have to be installed on the device from which content shall be shared.